jaronthudson/frustracean/README.md

 (aside from 'Uno' in CS202) and the first program I've written that included working with any sort of graphics framework.
 It was a very good experience!
 I learned a lot and it was probably the most fun programming challenge that I've had.

+//Note: there's an Easter Egg in the game: if you click the bottom right button while on the main screen, it enables the color-changing mouse cursor.
+I left this out from the default however because it can pause while waiting for the Wikipedia request.